Authored by the expert who managed and guided the team behind the France Property Pack

 What's the average monthly rent for a studio in Bordeaux as of 2026?

-As of early 2026, the average monthly rent for a studio in Bordeaux is around €640, which is approximately $670 USD or €640 EUR.
+As of 2026, the average monthly rent for a studio in Bordeaux is about €630, which is around $680 and also €630 in local currency, for a normal long-term residential lease.

 What's the average monthly rent for a 1-bedroom in Bordeaux as of 2026?

-As of early 2026, the average monthly rent for a 1-bedroom apartment (called a T2 in France) in Bordeaux is around €870, which is approximately $915 USD or €870 EUR.
+As of 2026, the average monthly rent for a 1-bedroom apartment in Bordeaux, usually called a T2 in France, is about €890, which is around $960 and also €890 in local currency.

 What's the average monthly rent for a 2-bedroom in Bordeaux as of 2026?

-As of early 2026, the average monthly rent for a 2-bedroom apartment (called a T3 in France) in Bordeaux is around €1,150, which is approximately $1,210 USD or €1,150 EUR.
+As of 2026, the average monthly rent for a 2-bedroom apartment in Bordeaux, usually called a T3 in France, is about €1,165, which is around $1,260 and also €1,165 in local currency.

 By the way, you will find much more detailed rent ranges in our property pack covering the real estate market in Bordeaux.